Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Methods

 \subsection{Binary Classification}

-The endpoint of the selection procedure is, however, not estimating the latent abilities $\gamma_i$ per se but selecting $k$ applicants with the highest latent ability $\gamma$.
-Consequently, we can divide the applicants into two groups: high ability applicants $A$ that consist of $k$ applicants with the highest latent ability $\gamma$ and ``not high ability applicants'' $\neg A$ that consist of the remaining $N-k$ applicants.
+The endpoint of the selection procedure is, however, not estimating the latent abilities $\gamma_i$ per se but selecting $k$ applicants with the highest latent ability $\gamma_i$.
+Consequently, we can divide the applicants into two groups: high-ability applicants $A$ that consist of $k$ applicants with the highest latent ability $\gamma_i$ and ``not high-ability applicants'' $\neg A$ that consist of the remaining $N-k$ applicants.
+This is similar to \textcite{taylor1939relationship} who differentiate between ``satisfactory'' and ``unsatisfactory'' applicants.
+The difference between the described and the \textcite{taylor1939relationship} framing is that we are interested in selecting the ``best'' rather than ``satisfactory'' applicants---a much more stringent requirement, which simplifies the problem and allows us to evaluate the procedure without the knowledge of the ``satisfactory'' cutoff.
 Denoting the selected applicants by $S$ and the remaining applicants by $\neg S$, we can characterize the selection procedure by probabilities of the different types of (miss)classification (Table~\ref{tab:classification}).

-Since the unconditional probability of an applicant being selected corresponds, by definition, to the unconditional probability of an applicant having high ability, $P(S) = P(A) = \nicefrac{k}{N}$, the whole classification process is determined by the probability of correctly selecting the high ability applicants $P(S \cap A)$, i.e., by the probability of true positives classifications (Table~\ref{tab:classification2}).
+Since the proportion (i.e., unconditional probability) of selected applicants corresponds, by definition, to the proportion (i.e., unconditional probability) of high-ability applicants, $P(S) = P(A) = \nicefrac{k}{N}$, the whole classification process is determined by the probability of correctly selecting the high-ability applicants $P(S \cap A)$, i.e., by the probability of true positives classifications (Table~\ref{tab:classification2}).

 Subsequently, if we knew the probability of true positive classification, we could use standard metrics for evaluating binary classification \parencite[e.g.,][pp. 14-33]{pepe2003statistical}.
 Since the off-diagonal probabilities of the classification outcomes are equal (Table~\ref{tab:classification2}), many commonly specified metrics become equal or simplify to a constant.
 For example, true positive rate (TPR, aka sensitivity) and positive predictive value (PPV, aka precision) are equal,